-How does the CFA interact with AD and LDAP?
+How does the appliance interact with AD and LDAP?

-The CFA joins the domain as a computer.
-This is typically done using a domain admin’s credentials, but may be delegated to some other kind of account, possibly one dedicated to joining new computers to the domain, for example.
+The cloud failover appliance (CFA) joins the domain as a computer.
+This is typically done using a domain admin credentials, but may be delegated to some other kind of account, possibly one dedicated to joining new computers to the domain, for example.

 When joining the domain, we use Samba’s